danielbereza50/Career_Projects/Cybersecurity/readme.txt

-* note if SSL expires on site, apps are going to have to be reconnected to site, example, shipstation
+* note if SSL expires on site or if domain chamges, apps are going to have to be reconnected to site, example, shipstation